g-reijia/eco_genomics_2025/population_genomics/popgen_notes.md

 -   --snp-weights

-Once we ran the above bash script, we made a new RMarkdown file titled `RedSpruce_Selection.Rmd` and created scree, PCA, and Manhattan plot swith red spruce ONLY.
+Once we ran the above bash script, we made a new RMarkdown file titled `RedSpruce_Selection.Rmd` and created scree, PCA, and Manhattan plot with red spruce ONLY.
 This file can be found in `mydocs/`.
 Notes on each of the plots and the analysis are embedded in the RMarkdown file.

+**October 9, 2025 - Homework 1, Population Genomics**